raspberrypilearning/world-builder/en/step_3.md

 ![The Script component in the Inspector window with 'Player Controller' script populated.](images/script-component.png)

 **Tip:** You can also drag the Script and Animator from the Project window to the Player GameObject in the Hierarchy.
 Just be careful to drag it to the correct GameObject.

-<mark>Mention the specific folder location of these Assets when we finalise it.</mark>

 --- /collapse ---